azarboon/ai-powered-cdk-best-practices/.amazonq/rules/PROJECT_RULES.md

 ## CDK Construct Selection Policy

-1. Always use the highest-level CDK construct (L3/pattern) that meets functional, security, compliance, and cost requirements **and** is actively maintained (updated within the last 6 months, with responsive issue handling).
+1. Always prioritize the highest-level CDK construct (L3/pattern) that meets functional, security, compliance, and cost requirements **and** is actively maintained (updated within the last 6 months, with responsive issue handling).
 2. If no suitable L3 exists or it imposes unacceptable constraints:
    - Use an L2 construct instead.
    - Document why a higher-level construct was not suitable and how it was evaluated.